TedHusted/awake/awake.md/awake.md

 “Or we could get a second opinion from Code Pilot.
 Use SI to Code Review SI.
 Very metaphysical.”

-“I don’t think the NDA covers uploading the code to another SI.”
+“I don’t think the NDA covers uploading the code to another SI for review.”

 “Test it is, then.
 I’ll talk to the powers that be,” says the fourth developer.